Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Picture this: you’re developing a new digital campaign for a product.
 It’s a complex undertaking with multiple resources from different departments.

-Right before launch date, you hear the news: your competitor just announced a groundbreaking new product.
+Right before the launch date, you hear the news: your competitor just announced a groundbreaking new product.
 Your once cutting-edge digital campaign now suddenly looks outdated.

 (Like the thousands of businesses that had to change their mobile strategy completely after the launch of the original iPhone.)

-Such environmental, competitive and organizational changes are part and parcel of the business landscape.
+Such environmental, competitive, and organizational changes are part and parcel of the business landscape.

-To respond to such changes, you need the flexibility to modify, redefine, accelerate or terminate projects quickly.
+To respond to such changes, you need the flexibility to modify, redefine, accelerate, or terminate projects quickly.

 Managing closely related projects together as a program makes this much easier.
 For instance, if a new product disrupts your existing digital strategy, you can bring in people from a related IT project to overhaul your digital campaign.